General import operation

 - Product id: Product id in the POS system

-- Product code: Product code, ideally the same on melba and the POS to ease reconciliation
+- Product code: Product code, ideally the same on Melba and the POS to help the matching

 - Quantity: Sale line quantity